slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Stress is caused by giving a fuck.
 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
 Worry is a misuse of the imagination.'*

-Anxiety creates hypersensitivity.
-Linked with our wired out evolutionarily for a [need of control](chapter_3_action.md#on-control).
-Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
-Past is only in your head.
-What's important is present and future.
-Nothing is gained by worrying about «not knowing».
-We don't control anything, at most we influence some stuff.

 > *'Anxiety is the dizziness of freedom.' -- Søren Kierkegaard*

 ### How to overcome them?

-> *'If you are feeling stressed out.. breathe.'*
+> *'If I had to prescribe two things to improve health and happiness in the world, it’s movement and play.' -- Jason Nemer*

 Best antidepressant is knowing we matter to others.
-Exercise a close second, burn extra calories to diminish the need of control.
-Fasting is also relevant, debug your body as much as you can.
+Exercise a close second: burn extra calories to diminish the need of control.

-> *'If I had to prescribe two things to improve health and happiness in the world, it’s movement and play.' -- Jason Nemer*
+Fasting is also relevant: debug your body as much as you can.

 > *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*

 > *'No medicine cures what happiness cannot.' -- Gabriel Garcí­a Márquez*

+> *'If you are feeling stressed out.. breathe.'*

+> *'Pain is inevitable.
+Suffering is optional.' -- Haruki Murakami*

 <!--
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

-> *'Pain is inevitable.
-Suffering is optional.' -- Haruki Murakami* -->
+-->